oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `preference` - (Optional) (Updatable) The maintenance window scheduling preference.
 	* `skip_ru` - (Optional) (Updatable) If true, skips the release update (RU) for the quarter.
 You cannot skip two consecutive quarters.
 An RU skip request will only be honoured if the current version of the Autonomous Container Database is supported for current quarter.
 	* `weeks_of_month` - (Optional) (Updatable) Weeks during the month when maintenance should be performed.
 Weeks start on the 1st, 8th, 15th, and 22nd days of the month, and have a duration of 7 days.
 Weeks start and end based on calendar dates, not days of the week.
 For example, to allow maintenance during the 2nd week of the month (from the 8th day to the 14th day of the month), use the value 2.
 Maintenance cannot be scheduled for the fifth week of months that contain more than 28 days.
 Note that this parameter works in conjunction with the  daysOfWeek and hoursOfDay parameters to allow you to specify specific days of the week and hours that maintenance will be performed.
-* `net_services_architecture` - (Optional) Enabling SHARED server architecture enables a database server to allow many client processes to share very few server processes, thereby increasing the number of supported users.
+* `net_services_architecture` - (Optional) (Updatable) Enabling SHARED server architecture enables a database server to allow many client processes to share very few server processes, thereby increasing the number of supported users.
 * `okv_end_point_group_name` - (Optional) (Updatable) The OKV End Point Group name for the Autonomous Container Database.
 * `patch_model` - (Required) (Updatable) Database Patch model preference.
 * `peer_autonomous_container_database_backup_config` - (Optional) Backup options for the standby Autonomous Container Database.